Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 * History

+2006.7.26 (Ver 4.43)
+  - changed the number of macro variables to 256 which can be used by user, because some variables ware used to system variable.

 2006.7.26 (Ver 4.42)
   - updated to new TeraTerm icon file(teraterm.ico, vt.ico).
 Special thanks to Tatsu Sakamoto.
   - upgraded LogMeTT to 2.8.5